 So, now that you have the basics down, it’s essential to keep a few things in mind.
 First, file only one tax return, no matter how many jobs you’ve held in the last year.
 Also, be sure your parents aren’t claiming you as a dependent—if you’ve been claimed twice, it could result in an audit by the IRS, meaning they’ll need to verify you’re reporting information correctly and not committing tax fraud.

 Lastly, and most importantly, give yourself enough time.
 When you scramble at the last minute, you could make potential errors that you otherwise would’ve caught.
-It’s best to start prepping at least two months before the tax deadline.
+It’s best to start prepping at least two months before the tax deadline, which is April 18, 2023.

 Tax Refund Touchdowns